subsquid/docs/docs/sdk/tutorials/ink.md

 ## Define the processor object

 Squid SDK provides users with the [`SubstrateBatchProcessor` class](/sdk).
-Its instances connect to [Subsquid Network](/subsquid-network/overview) gateways at chain-specific URLs to get chain data and apply custom transformations.
+Its instances connect to [SQD Network](/subsquid-network/overview) gateways at chain-specific URLs to get chain data and apply custom transformations.
 The indexing begins at the starting block and keeps up with new blocks after reaching the tip.

 `SubstrateBatchProcessor`s [exposes methods](/sdk/reference/processors/substrate-batch) to "subscribe" them to specific data such as Substrate events, extrinsics, storage items etc. The `Contracts` pallet emits `ContractEmitted` events wrapping the logs emitted by the WASM contracts.
 Processor [allows one](/sdk/resources/substrate/ink) to subscribe to such events emitted by a specific contract.